 The next statements (Exhibits 3 through 5) are Fund Financial Statements.
 These statements focus on the activities of the individual parts of the Town's government.
 These statements provide more detail than the government-wide statements.
-There are three parts to the Fund Financial Statements: 1) the governmental funds statements; 2) the budgetary comparison statements; and 3) the proprietary fund statements.
+There are two parts to the Fund Financial Statements: 1) the governmental funds statements and 2) the budgetary comparison statements.